sourcegraph/handbook/content/talent/hiring/evaluating_values.md

 - To ensure that bias doesn't impact your decision-making, please be sure to fill out your scorecard before discussing with anyone.
 - To learn more about providing feedback, [click here](https://about.sourcegraph.com/handbook/talent/interview_process#providing-interview-feedback).

+# Resources for recruiters

+Please ask the Hiring Manager if they have any suggestions for their role.
+Reminders:
+- Must have been here for 3+ months
+  - Here is a [doc](https://docs.google.com/spreadsheets/d/1NUDEjzud_GxocjKkd__m0hTf21tN3OIgOwtk_OjhV20/edit?ts=60e4c3bd#gid=0) that lists everyone who has been here for 3+ months.
+- Must be two people from different departments
+- Please keep diversity in mind when selecting teams

+Once the values team has been selected, the Recruiter is responsible for sending a Slack to each values team saying:
+- "Hi team!
+You have been selected to serve as the values team for the [role title].
+[Here](https://about.sourcegraph.com/handbook/talent/hiring/evaluating_values) is a resource to help you in the interview.
+One of you will need to opt in as the lead (this person is the one who begins the introduction and asks the first question).
+All questions are listed in your Greenhouse scorecard, found in the interview prep link in an interview calendar invite.
+If you have any questions or would like to practice in advance of the interview, let me know and I'll send a calendar invite!"

 # Resources for candidates

 Coming soon